Employee Car Ownership Schemes (ECOS): loans

 Unlike the remainder of this manual, EIM31500 to EIM31599 cover both tax and NICs.

-The guidance about payments received by the employee in person (EIM31525) and payments of the employee’s personal/pecuniary liability (EIM31530) relies on the payment being non-repayable.
-If it is in the form of a loan, the position is different as described on this page.
+The guidance about payments received by the employee in person and payments of the employee’s personal/pecuniary liability relies on the payment being non-repayable.
+If it’s in the form of a loan, the position is different as described on this page.

 A genuine loan is not earnings for either for tax or NICs but is instead subject to the beneficial loans legislation.
-Guidance on this for tax can be found starting at EIM26100 and for NICs at NIM13150.
+You can find guidance on this for tax starting at EIM26100 and for NICs at NIM13150.

 Other payments described as loans